MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 *Impact: Performance Efficiency*

 The latency between end users and session hosts is a key aspect that affects the Azure Virtual Desktop user experience.
-You can use the Azure VM testing methods described in the  [Round-trip Latency Figures](https://learn.microsoft.com/azure/networking/azure-network-latency?tabs=Americas%2CWestUS#round-trip-latency-figures) page to help estimate connection round-trip times (RTTs).
-Specifically, this page provides estimated latency measurements collected from Azure cloud regions worldwide, and is continuously measured in 1-minute intervals by network probes.
+You can use the Azure VM testing methods described in the  [Round-trip Latency Figures](/azure/networking/azure-network-latency#round-trip-latency-figures) page to help estimate connection round-trip times (RTTs).
+Specifically, this page provides estimated latency measurements collected from Azure cloud regions worldwide and is continuously measured in 1-minute intervals by network probes.
 The monthly latency statistics are derived from averaging the collected samples for the month.

 > [!IMPORTANT]
-> The Azure Virtual Desktop Experience Estimator has been formally decommissioned and replaced with the [Azure network round-trip latency statistics](https://learn.microsoft.com/azure/networking/azure-network-latency?tabs=Americas%2CWestUS) page.
+> The Azure Virtual Desktop Experience Estimator has been formally decommissioned and replaced with the [Azure network round-trip latency statistics](/azure/networking/azure-network-latency) page.

 To assess the quality of your end-user experience: